Arnazz10/FlappyBirdClone/README.md

 - Collision detection with pipes and screen boundarie
 - Score tracking
 - Spacebar controls to flap
-- Game Over dialog with score displa
+- Game Over dialog with score displayksdnsdn

 ## 🖥️ Requirements